scottkelso/sdn-security/README.md

 One can also append the `-x` option onto this command to automatically launch xterms for each host.
 This is useful to do to test that the xterm permissions are working correctly.
 See this [issue](https://github.com/iwaseyusuke/docker-mininet) for details.

 The above two scripts should be enough to run the live poseidon system but we expect it to be difficult as it can be very temperamental and is constantly in a state of change.

+#### Using PoseidonML
+See [here](https://gitlab.eeecs.qub.ac.uk/40129940/sdn-security/tree/master/PoseidonML) for more details on this particular PoseidonML setup.

 ## Contributers
 - [Josh Kelso](https://github.com/scottkelso) - Focus on virtual mininet system